 What to Pack

 As you tour the Eastern European countries, you'll want to carry an umbrella or have a waterproof jacket as your outer layer.
-Since the weather cools as night falls, layers, with light shirts or T's layered with sweaters, is ideal.
+Since the weather cools as night falls, layers, with light shirts or T-shirts under sweaters, is ideal.
 Wear walking shoes for touring the cobblestone streets and enjoying outdoor events.
 For evening consider nicer shirts, slacks and a dress for women with boots or dress shoes in the cities.

 October Events in Eastern Europe

 - Prague's International Jazz Festival begins in the latter half of October.
 Prague's concert calendar is always packed, however, and popular venues around the city regularly host musicians who specialize in all types of music.

 - Strings of Autumn Music Festival offers music ranging from classical to jazz in Prague.

 - Designblok, Prague's international design festival is the place to see contemporary design and network with designers and vendors.